Albany Hancock: Life and work

 Hancock was educated at The Royal Grammar School, before becoming a trainee for a local solicitor.
 He completed the expected period in articles and passed all the required examinations to become a solicitor himself, even going so far as to acquire an office in Newcastle with a view to establishing his own practice.
+Hancock's interests lay elsewhere, and after a brief period of employment with a manufacturing firm, dedicated the rest of his life to his true calling, natural history.
+He influenced many other naturalists such as J. W. Kirkby whose mother was a cousin, and George Stewardson Brady.
+Other collaborators included Thomas Atthey (1814-1880), Richard Howse, A. M. Norman, and Dennis Embleton.